mhusm/maps-boilerplate-2018/vue_and_js.md

 * [Getting started](https://www.contentful.com/developers/docs/javascript/tutorials/using-js-cda-sdk/)
 * [Contentful Delivery API documentation](https://www.contentful.com/developers/docs/references/content-delivery-api/)

+## Task
+< After you have made yourself familar with Vue, import some content from Contentful and display it in your application.
+You may have to add the content first.

 ## JavaScript Resources
 The [Mozilla Developer Network](https://developer.mozilla.org) offers excellent introductions and guides to JavaScript concepts and browser API.
 I recommend in particular the following ones for this course.